Nunie123/data_engineering_on_gcp_book/ch_9_secrets.md

 # Chapter 9: Managing Credentials with Google Secret Manager

 There will likely be times where you are going to need to give your data pipelines access to credentials.
 For GCP resources we can manage access through permissions on our service accounts, but often your pipeline will need to access systems outside of GCP.
-By using Google Secrets Manager we are able to securely store passwords and other secret information.
+By using Google Secret Manager we are able to securely store passwords and other secret information.

 In this chapter I will show you how to create and access secrets using Google Secret Manager.
 Then we'll create an Airflow DAG that will simulate making an HTTP request to a secured web API, then saving the results to GCS.